abtion/guidelines/employee_manual/vacation_&_time_off.md

 - 2 pinsedag / Whit Monday
 - Jul / Christmas (25th and 26th of december)

-### Forced vacation days
+### Mandatory vacation days
 We also demand you to take some days off.
 Some days can slightly vary year to year, depending on which week day a public holiday falls.
-The Abtion calendar gives you the most accurate overview of all holidays and forced vacation days, so check the days there to be sure you are up to date.
+The Abtion calendar gives you the most accurate overview of all holidays and mandatory vacation days, so check the days there to be sure you are up to date.

 - The Friday after Kristi Himmelfart / Ascension Day
 - Week 29 and 30
-- Week between Christmas and New Year ( + 24th of December + 31th of December )
+- Week between Christmas and New Year (including 24th and 31st of December)
-- First friday of the year (in order to follow our standard of 6 weeks holidays per year, 24 days per year, we force you to use 1 earned holiday day on this friday.)
+- First friday of the year (in order to follow our standard of 6 weeks / 24 days per year)

 ## Absence